DaloroAT/first_breaks_picking/README.md

 - The **Processing** section contains parameters for drawing seismograms; these parameters are also used during the picking process.
 Changing them in real time changes the rendering.
 - The **View** section allows you to change the axes' names, content, and orientation.
-- The **External** section allows you to read and display the first picks from the headers of the current file.
 - The **NN Picking** section allows you to select additional parameters for picking the first arrivals and a device for calculations.
 If you have CUDA compatible GPU and installed GPU supported version of library (see `Installation` section), you can select `CUDA/GPU` device to use GPU acceleration.